 - Loss and grief

-It evokes mindfulness, healing, presence and stillness, self-reflection and self-discovery, safety, creativity and resilience, self-esteem building, bonding and processing or resolving past traumas such as sexual abuse, physical abuse, emotional abuse, neglect, abandonment and difficult or loss of relationships.
+It evokes mindfulness, healing, self-discovery, creativity, self-esteem building and processing or resolving past traumas such as abuse, abandonment and difficult relationships.

 Working with ‘difference’

-As a registered member of the Black, African and Asian Therapy Network (BAATN) with a specialist interest in diversity, cross-cultural issues and psychosocial power dynamics in Western society, I have a great deal of experience working with culturally & ethnically diverse individuals who feel ‘different’, such as internal conflicts with one's own race, Christianity, Islam or other religious teachings and practices, and have also worked with members of the LGBTQIA community.
-Our time together is aimed to create a safe space for you bring the awkward, the uncomfortable and the difficult issues that are too heavy to explore outside of therapy.
+As a registered member of the Black, African and Asian Therapy Network (BAATN) with a specialist interest in diversity, cross-cultural issues and psychosocial dynamics in modern society, I have a great deal of experience working with culturally & ethnically diverse individuals who are and feel ‘different’.
+This can be issues with:

 - Inherited cultural and racial trauma